VorpalBlade/paketkoll/doc/src/konfigkoll/getting_started.md

 wholesale copying and replacing configuration files) is the main approach to configuration management in `konfigkoll`.

-This means you don't have to merge `.pacnew` or `.dpkg-dist` files any more, just reapply your config: it will apply the same change to the new version of the config.
+This means you don't have to merge `.pacnew` or `.dpkg-dist` files anymore, just reapply your config: it will apply the same change to the new version of the config.
 Of course, it is possible the config has changed *drastically*, in which case you still have to intervene manually, but almost always that isn't the case.